Cornell North Campus: 20th century

 From 1913 to 1970, the area north of Fall Creek held Cornell University's women-only dormitories.
 Risley (1913), Comstock (1925), Balch (1929), Dickson (1946) and Donlon (1961) were referred to as the "women's dorms."
-Visitation by men was so regimented that mobs of freshmen men would gather to storm the area in "panty raids" seeking undergarment mementos.
-During this period, women had limited opportunities to attend Ivy League schools, and the limited number of dorm rooms available to female freshmen students was used to calculate a female admission quota for each college.
-As a result, female applicants needed higher test scores and GPAs than male applicants to gain admission to Cornell.
+Visitation by men was strictly regimented.
 The original master plan for the area called for the pattern of Balch-type courtyards to be extended northward.
-Dickson was built consistent with the spirit of the plan.
-The construction of Donlon broke with the plan with a high-rise modern design.
 All of these buildings were designed for women and included self-contained dining facilities as well as parlors for receiving male visitors.
+While Dickson was built consistent with the spirit of the plan, it was abandoned in the 1960s due to cost, with Donlon and Hasbrouck both employing modern architecture and lacking integrated dining halls.